 There is broad consensus that the overall aim of drug policy is to advance the health and welfare of mankind and reduce drug use and its adverse effects.
 Despite this general understanding, the design and content of national drug policies vary to a great extent.
 This variation partly reflects differences in the nature of national drug problems and the resources allocated to this policy field, but it also reflects ideological differences in views on how to respond to drug problems.

 In line with a great part of the academic literature (Babor et al., 2010), this report uses the term “drug policy” as to include governmental policies on prevention, supply control, treatment and harm reduction.
-Drug control policy, aimed at both producers/dealers and users of drugs, is a subset of this policy.
-Drug control policy comprises drug regulations and the enforcement of them.
-In most states, violation of the drug laws result in criminal sanctions, if caught by the authorities.
-Although also the production and sale of legal substances like alcohol are regulated, the illegality and corresponding control regimes separate narcotic drugs from other psychoactive substances.
+Drug control policy, aimed at disrupting production/trafficking/sale and the user of illicit drugs, is a subset of this policy.
+Drug control policy comprises the complete criminal justice structure and processes, i.e., includes crime prevention, defining the legal framework, policing, prosecution, sentencing, imprisonments and probation and community services as well as social reintegration interventions (Maguire, 1997).
+In many countries, the violation of the some drug laws results in criminal sanctions, if caught by the authorities.
+Although also the production and sale of legal substances like alcohol are regulated, the illegality of production/trafficking/dealing/use and corresponding control regimes separate illegal drugs from alcohol.

-In many countries supply reduction (aiming at eliminating or reducing drug availability) is the main approach for addressing the drug problem.
-Still, efforts aiming at reducing the demand (prevention and treatment measures) are important elements, and harm reduction initiatives have gained importanceover the years.
-The effects of supply and demand side efforts are, however, also often interrelated.
+In some countries drug control policies is the main approach for addressing the drug problem.
+Still, efforts aiming at reducing the demand (prevention and treatment measures) are important elements, and harm reduction initiatives have gained importance.
+For instance, in the EU, balanced approach between demand reduction and drug control policies is a clear aim of policy makers,.
+The European Union Drug Strategy for 2013-2020, states that the (…) ‘European Drugs Strategy is based first and foremost on the fundamental principles of EU law and (…) it aims to protect: ‘to take a balanced, integrated and evidence-based approach to the drugs phenomenon ]…[.
+The effects of drug control initiatives and demand side efforts are, however, also often interrelated.
 For instance, successful reduction in drug availability increases the likelihood of reduced drug use and by that also a reduced risk for problematic drug use and adverse drug use consequences.

-National drug strategies often have a stated aim of a balanced approach between demand and supply reduction policies.
+Indeed, national drug strategies often state the aim of a balanced approach between demand and supply reduction policies.
 Still, what constitutes a “balanced approach” is usually not clearly defined or operationalized, and striking an optimal balance is challenging.
 However, comparing public expenditures for demand and supply side efforts is one way of examining the balance.
 When coupled with stated aims, examining public expenditure may constitute an important first step in drug policy evaluation since one then can examine whether stated policy intentions are reflected in relevant budgets.
 Improved understanding and overview of these expenditures may also help policy makers to plan and make the required resources available (ex-ante), as well as to examine if the resources are spent cost-effectively; i.e. have they provided the best value for money, given the specified objectives (ex-post).
-Assessing public expenditure on drug control policies also contribute to improved transparency and accountability of public institutions.
+Assessing public expenditure on drug control policies also contribute to improved transparency and accountability of public policy and institutions.